smart-on-fhir/health-cards-tests/README.md

 ## Run locally in Docker
     docker build -t health-wallet-demo .
     docker run --rm -it --env SERVER_BASE=http://localhost:8080/api -p 8080:8080 health-wallet-demo

+## Run dev-only containers with watchers in Docker-Compose

+You can use the docker-compose.yaml file to spin up two dev containers with watchers, one for the UI and one for the server.
+    sudo docker-compose --env-file ./compose.env up

+Note the following:
+1. Both containers have their `src` directories bind-mounted to the local directory's `src` folder.
+Any changes made in either container (or the host) will propagate to all 3 and be registered by the watchers.
+This is helpful since you can, for instance, launch VS Code inside one of the containers and utilize dev dependencies without needing to ever install them locally.
+2. Both containers have their `dist` folders mounted to a named volume.
+This means they can easily share dist files as they're edited by the respective watchers.

 ## Testing endpoins
 See [testing-endpoints.md](./testing-endpoints.md) for details.